0xkrt26/math_behind_security/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to my math blog!
 ---

-Math is cool!
+The math behind why encryption works — and why it sometimes doesn't.